danielsitek/dgp-cookie-consent/README.md

 ### `window.CookieConsentTheme`

 Object to pass theme configuration to consent modal window.
 This needs to be placed before the consent script src tag.

+### `window.CookieConsentThemeDark`

+Object to pass theme configuration for darkmode.
+This needs to be placed before the consent script src tag.

 ### `window.CookieConsentTranslations`